hillerlab/TOGA/README.md

 With this flag TOGA will not remove temporary and intermediate files.
 Highly recommended for the first times: it will be easier to trace issues.

-##### --no_para

-A flag.
-If you have access to a cluster but don't like to use it for some reason, with this flag TOGA would use it as an ordinary PC.

 ##### --limit_to_chrom

 Limit analysis to a single reference chromosome.
-If you provide whole genome alignment for human and mouse but would like to perform the analysis on the chr11 only, then add "--limit_to_chrom chr11" parameter.
+If you provide whole genome alignment for human and mouse but would like to perform the analysis on the human chr11 only, then add "--limit_to_chrom chr11" parameter.

 ##### --chain_jobs_num, --chn NUMBER_OF_JOBS

 Number of cluster jobs for extracting chain features.
-Recommended from 10 to 50 jobs.
+Recommended from 20 to 50 jobs.

 ##### --cesar_jobs_num, --cjn NUMBER_OF_JOBS

 Number of CESAR cluster jobs.
-Recommended from 300 to 1500, depending on your patience and cluster size.
+Recommended from 300 to 1500, depending on your patience and a number of available cluster cores.

 ##### --mask_stops, --ms

 A flag.
 CESAR cannot process coding sequences containing in-frame stop codons.
-However, sometimes we need to project these genes and they are intact, like selenocysteine-coding ones.
+However, sometimes we need to project these genes and they are actually intact, like selenocysteine-coding ones.
 With this parameter TOGA will mask stop codons and CESAR could process them.
 Without this parameter TOGA will crash if meet any in-frame stop codon in the reference.